The Scientific Portal of Behavior, Body Language and Nonverbal Communication#

 Fighting or defending is a very tempting response especially to known or previously encountered situations, approaching or emerging entities, concepts, ideas or thoughts because have experience about results which came out of previous encounters or engagements with them.

 4) Forfeit (Surrendering): When neither running away from nor fighting with seems to work in favor at all, we choose to surrender ourselves in the face of potentially harmful situations or entities.
-Very dramatic changes happen to our posture.
+Very dramatic and rapid changes happen in our overall body posture.

 We unconsciously choose to appear small, self-consoling, immobile and harmless.
-Also we try to conceal and protect our most vulnerable body parts like neck, chest and ventral cavity i. e. abdominal area by arching our back and pulling our legs closer to body.
+Also, we try to conceal and protect our most vulnerable body parts like neck, chest and ventral cavity i. e. abdominal area by arching our back and pulling our legs closer to body.

 Passengers in Brace Position

-Haven’t you ever heard about the brace position in airlines?
+Haven’t you ever heard about the brace position inside the airplanes?
 It’s always exercised during aircraft crash to save ourselves from physical injuries as much as possible.
 While aircraft is crashing, we know that only turning ourselves into a turtle could possibly save us from injuries cause by impact.

-I’m quite sure that many of us (including biologists, psychologists, behavioral researchers, body language experts, nonverbal communication experts and personals handling emergencies that involve people in trouble) simply confuse the forfeit response with the flight response.
+I’m quite sure that many of us (including biologists, psychologists, behavioral researchers, body language experts, nonverbal communication experts and personals handling emergencies that involve people in trouble) simply confuse the forfeit response with the flight response which isn't right at all.

 If you have same confusion at deeper level then please go through the aforementioned details again to know clear differences between the both.
 On the other hand, forfeit isn’t considered as one of basic responses because term ‘Fight-Flight-Freeze’ or simply ‘Flight or Fight’ was very popular among us.